Cowa/leafy/README.md

 The others are all the engines you want to use.

 It returns a **future** bucket containing all the data set by the engines.

+// @todo Branches and merges
+// + examples

 ## Architecture